Displaced (2006 film)

 Displaced is a 2006 British feature film produced by Skylandian Pictures.
 Produced by Mark Strange and directed by Martin Holland, the film took six years to make and secured a US distribution deal with Silverline Entertainment at the end of 2005.

 Plot

-Stel, a humanoid alien (Mark Strange), teams up with a British soldier John Marrettie (Malcolm Hankey).
-They are searching for a top secret file which contains information about advanced energy production, captured alien spacecraft and the extraterrestrial pilots.
+Stel, a humanoid alien, teams up with British soldier John Marrettie to search for a top secret file which contains information about advanced energy production, captured alien spacecraft and the extraterrestrial pilots.
 The missing include Stel's father, Arakawa, was shot down and imprisoned by Core – a paramilitary group.

-The Displaced file is being held by a renegade 'special forces’ leader, Wilson (Graham Brownsmith) who plans to sell the information on the black market to the highest bidder.
+The Displaced file is being held by a renegade 'special forces’ leader, Wilson, who plans to sell the information on the black market to the highest bidder.
 Marrettie is forced to help Stel in the search to locate the file.